yi-Xu-0100/cfw-scripts/README.md

 ### 📝 Setup parser for `subs-info-parser.js`

+**The script was used to get subscription information of domains.**

 Set the example subscription link for using the `subs-info-parser.js`, and set the update interval in 6 hour(optional).

 ![subscription example](./resources/subscription-info.png)